 Walk-in’s are always welcome at our clinic!
 We do recommend scheduling all geriatric examinations as these frequently take a full 30 minutes.
-It might be advised to call ahead of time to avoid a wait!
+We are getting busy these days – so calling ahead of time is always recommended to avoid a wait!
 (206) 602-6369

 Please tell your health care provider if your pet has a history of vaccination reactions.
 If you have questions about your pet’s health – please schedule a complete medical consultation with physical examination.